ryanallen/openmindapp/meditations/content.md

 	5.5 I am the owner of my thoughts, words, and actions; whether good or bad, of these shall I inherit.

 ##Contemplate the Four Encompassing Bodhisattva Vows (https://en.wikipedia.org/wiki/Bodhisattva_vow)
-5. [Contemplate what is skillful] There are four things that are skillful to contemplate to work for the relief and liberation of all beings.
+5. [Contemplate what is skillful] There are four things that are skillful to think about to relieve the stress of every one.
-	5.1	Beings are countless; I vow to save them all.
+	5.1	Beings are countless; I will help them all.
-	5.2	Stress and delusive-desires are inexhaustible; I vow to end them all.
+	5.2	Stress and delusive-desires are inexhaustible; I will end them all.
-	5.3	There are teachings beyond-measure; I vow to learn them all.
+	5.3	There are teachings beyond-measure; I will learn them all.
-	5.4	The Buddha's Way is unsurpassable; I vow to accomplish it.
+	5.4	The Buddha's Way is unsurpassable; I will accomplish it all.

 Contemplate What is Skillful (Groups)
 ======================